truefoundry/custom-guardrails-template/README.md

 ### Drug Mention Detection Endpoint
 - **POST `/drug-mention`**
-- Validates and optionally transforms incoming OpenAI chat completion requests before they are processed.
-Uses Guardrails AI to detect and reject responses that mention drugs.
+- Validates outgoing OpenAI chat completion responses to detect and reject responses that mention drugs.
+Uses Guardrails AI to detect drug-related content.

 #### What does guardrail server respond with?
-- `null` - Guardrails passed, no transformation needed for input.
+- `null` - Guardrails passed, no drug mentions detected in output.
-- `HTTP 400/500` - Guardrails failed with error details for input.
+- `HTTP 400/500` - Guardrails failed with error details for output.

 ### Web Sanitization Endpoint
 - **POST `/web-sanitization`**
-- Validates and optionally transforms incoming OpenAI chat completion requests before they are processed.
-Uses Guardrails AI to detect and reject responses that contain malicious content.
+- Validates incoming OpenAI chat completion requests before they are processed.
+Uses Guardrails AI to detect and reject requests that contain malicious content.

 #### What does guardrail server respond with?
-- `null` - Guardrails passed, no transformation needed for input.
+- `null` - Guardrails passed, no malicious content detected in input.
 - `HTTP 400/500` - Guardrails failed with error details for input.

 ### PII Detection (Guardrails AI) Endpoint